Sburgin22/CST-150/README.md

-# CST-150
+# CST-150 Activity15
-Repository to hold projects for CST-150
+Lucky Number app that collects birth year, day, and month to calculate your lucky number.